vzool/docs/api/reference.md

 GET /[project]/files/[id]/revisions/[offset]
 ```

-Returns the revision of a single item using a 0-index based offset.
+Returns the revisions of a file using a 0-index based offset.

 ##### Supported Query Parameters